openmls/openmls/book/src/user_manual/storage_migration.md

 [comment]: <> (TODO: add overview)

-For the storage migration, the `openmls_storage_migration::StorageMigrationHelper` trait must be implemented on the `StorageProvider`.
+The `openmls_storage_migration::StorageMigrationHelper` trait must be implemented on the `StorageProvider`.
 The `group_ids()` method enumerates all stored `GroupId`s that are used as keys in the provider.